LennartKeller/trf_training_tut/text/Prerequisites.md

     return shuffle_stories
 ```

-`[CLS]` is one of the specials tokens of models directly descending from BERT.
+`[CLS]` is one of the special tokens of models directly descending from BERT.
 During the pretraining stage, it learns a representation of the whole input sequence and thus only occurs once in each input.
 Since we do not need a representation of the input as a whole, we use it as the special sentence token.

 ```{code-cell} ipython3